 This project is scheduled to be completed by March, 2023.

-Updates: The City anticipates completing the construction of a new well in August, 2021, five months ahead of schedule.
+Updates: The City anticipates completing the construction of a new well in October, 2021.
 The advertisement of bids for upgrades to the water treatment facility is expected in January, 2022.

 Residential In City Limits